 Transferring students are also selected on the basis of their academic performance in areas relevant to the programme for which they are applying.
-You may wish to seek advice about possible options from the appropriate faculty Student Centre.
-If you are not offered a place in your preferred programme, you could consider other programmes at the University of www.auckland.ac.nz/utas or call 0800 61 62 63 for further information.
+You may wish to seek advice about possible options from the appropriate Student Hub.
+If you are not offered a place in your preferred programme, you could consider other programmes at the University of Auckland.